 Table 2.
-LIHEAP Burden-Targeting and Burden-Reduction Targeting Performance Measures for FY 2019 (Developmental Measures)
+LIHEAP Burden Targeting and Burden Reduction Targeting Performance Measures for FY 2020 (Developmental Measures)

-Developmental Measure Number of States with Usable Data i Weighted Average Index Score ii
+Developmental Measure Number of States with Usable Data Weighted Average Index Score

-Burden-targeting index 49 120
+Burden targeting index 49 112

-Burden-reduction targeting index 49 90
+Burden reduction targeting index 49 86

-&lt;sup>i Two states had data that was insufficient for reporting the LIHEAP benefit-targeting and burden reduction targeting indexes and were not included.
+&lt;sup>1 2 states had data that was insufficient for reporting the LIHEAP benefit targeting and burden reduction targeting indexes and were not included.

 Table 3 below provides the results for the final two developmental performance measures.
-In FY 2019, states with usable data reported a total of 336,756 occurrences where LIHEAP restored home energy services that were lost due to a utility disconnection, no fuel to operate energy equipment, or inoperable energy equipment.
-In FY 2019, states with usable data reported a total of 1,626,648 occurrences where LIHEAP assistance helped beneficiaries to maintain energy service that was in imminent risk of being lost due to a utility disconnection, no fuel to operate energy equipment, or inoperable energy equipment.
+In FY 2020, states with usable data reported a total of 269,241 occurrences where LIHEAP restored home energy services that were lost due to a utility disconnection, no fuel to operate energy equipment, or inoperable energy equipment.
+This was a large decrease from prior years due to state and utility shutoff moratoria in place during most of FY 2020 because of the coronavirus pandemic.
+In FY 2020, states with usable data reported a total of 1,422,899 occurrences where LIHEAP assistance helped beneficiaries to maintain energy service that was in imminent risk of being lost due to a utility disconnection, no fuel to operate energy equipment, or inoperable energy equipment.

 Table 3.
-Number of Occurrences Where LIHEAP Benefits Restored Home Energy Services or Prevented the Loss of Home Energy Services During FY 2019 (Developmental Measures)
+Number of Occurrences Where LIHEAP Benefits Restored Home Energy Services or Prevented the Loss of Home Energy Services During FY 2020 (Developmental Measures)

-Developmental Measure Number of States with Usable Data i Number of Occurrences Number of occurrences where LIHEAP benefits restored home energy services 47 336,756 Number of occurrences where LIHEAP prevented the loss of home energy services 48 1,626,648
+Developmental Measure Number of States with Usable Data Number of Occurrences Number of occurrences where LIHEAP benefits restored home energy services 46 269,241 Number of occurrences where LIHEAP prevented the loss of home energy services 46 1,422,899

-&lt;sup>1 Four states had data that was insufficient for reporting on the number of occurrences where LIHEAP benefits restored home energy services and were not included.
-Three states had data that was insufficient for reporting on the number of occurrences where LIHEAP prevented the loss of home energy services.
+&lt;sup>1 5 states had data that were insufficient for reporting on the number of occurrences where LIHEAP benefits restored home energy services and were not included.
+5 states had data that were insufficient for reporting on the number of occurrences where LIHEAP prevented the loss of home energy services.

 Overall, state capacity to collect and report the performance data has improved since FY 2016.
-ACF is continuing to monitor state reporting capacity for the development performance measures and to assist states with building increased capacity to successfully collect and report complete and accurate data for these measures.
+ACF is continuing to monitor state reporting capacity for the developmental performance measures and to assist states with building increased capacity to successfully collect and report complete and accurate data for these measures.

-&quot;To account for different sizes in the LIHEAP population by state, a weighted average based on each state's number of bill-payment assisted households was used to calculate the weighted average index score.
+&lt;sup>2 To account for different sizes in the LIHEAP population by state, a weighted average based on each state's number of bill- payment assisted households was used to calculate the weighted average index score.